Frank Gehry: Personal life

-In 1954, Gehry changed his surname from Goldberg to Gehry, after his then-wife Anita expressed concern about anti-Semitism.

-Having grown up in Canada, Gehry is an avid fan of ice hockey.
-He began a hockey league, FOG (for Frank Owen Gehry) in his office, though he no longer plays with them.
-In 2004, he designed the trophy for the World Cup of Hockey.
 A naturalized U.S. citizen, he also remains a citizen of Canada.
 He lives in Santa Monica, California, and continues to practice out of Los Angeles.
+Having grown up in Canada, he is an avid fan of ice hockey.
+He began a hockey league, FOG (for Frank Owen Gehry), in his office, though he no longer plays with them.
+In 2004, he designed the trophy for the World Cup of Hockey.

-Gehry is known for his sometimes cantankerous personality.
+Gehry is known for his occasional bad temper.
 During a trip to Oviedo, Spain to accept the Prince of Asturias Award in October 2014, he received a significant amount of attention, both positive and negative, for publicly flipping off a reporter at a press conference who accused him of being a "showy" architect.

 Gehry is a member of the California Yacht Club in Marina Del Rey, and enjoys sailing with his fiberglass-hulled yacht, Foggy.

+Philanthropy

-He also serves on the leadership council of The New York Stem Cell Foundation.
+In 2014, Gehry co-founded Turnaround Arts: California, a 501(c)(3) nonprofit that expands access to the arts in under-resourced public elementary and middle schools across California.
+In addition to serving as a board member for the organization, Gehry has served as a visiting artist with students.
+He also serves on the leadership council of the New York Stem Cell Foundation.

+Gehry has also donated his time to design projects pro-bono.
+In 2014, he began pro-bono work with the L.A.
+River Revitalization Corp., a nonprofit group founded by the city, to develop the LA River Master Plan.
+In 2015, he unveiled his design, for which he waved his design fee, for the Children's Institute in Watts, an LA-based social services organization that provides services to families who have experienced violence and poverty.
+The Youth Orchestra Los Angeles (YOLA), which is an educational center and performance space that provides free instruments, music training, and academic support to students from disadvantaged neighborhoods, was also designed pro-bono by Gehry and was completed in 2021.

 In popular culture

-In 2004, Gehry voiced himself on the children's TV show Arthur, where he helped Arthur and his friends design a new treehouse.
+In 2004, Gehry voiced himself in an episode of the children's TV show Arthur, where he helped Arthur and his friends design a new treehouse.
 He also voiced himself in a 2005 episode of The Simpsons, "The Seven-Beer Snitch", where he designs a concert hall for the fictional city of Springfield.
 He has since said he regrets the appearance, as it included a joke about his design technique that has led people to misunderstand his architectural process.

 In 2006, filmmaker Sydney Pollack made a documentary about Gehry's work, Sketches of Frank Gehry, which followed Gehry over five years and painted a positive portrait of his character; it was well-received critically.

 In 2009, architecture-inspired ice cream sandwich company Coolhaus named a cookie and ice cream combination after Gehry.
 Dubbed the "Frank Behry", it features Strawberries & Cream gelato and snickerdoodle cookies.